 Fashion + Health

-This January, in partnership with FIITME, we're working out the links between Fashion + Health, from booming athleisure sales, to technological advancements, to fashion workers health concerns.
+In January 2022, in partnership with FIITME, we're working out the links between Fashion + Health, from booming athleisure sales, to technological advancements, to fashion workers health concerns.

 The new year often catalyses a health kick for many of us!
 The message is reinforced by marketing from influencers plugging supplements, gym gear sales, diet fads and ‘#bodygoals’.
 But the topic of Fashion + Health reaches deeper than meets the eye.